 Language and reading comprehension is also developed by asking questions about that week’s chapter of the story, both at the beginning and end of every week.
 These questions are based on key concepts and skills that are later necessary for independent reading, such as making predictions, retelling, making connections, inferences, and summarizing.

-Spelling of short vowel words is incorporated into word family instruction, strategies for sounding or blending words, and in activities.
+The spelling of short vowel words is incorporated into word family instruction, strategies for sounding or blending words, and in activities.
 Wild Reading encourages children to use their knowledge of letter sounds or phonemes when spelling words they do not know.
 This further assists and supports children’s phonological awareness development.
 Spelling words in this way helps children listen and think about the different sounds and the letters that make them at the word level.
 However, it is important to hold children accountable for spelling words with sounds that they have been taught.

 The importance of multisensory reading activities

 Multisensory instruction requires children to use more than one sense at a time.
 Using different senses such as seeing, hearing, touching, and movement in an activity gives children multiple ways to make connections in their brain about what they are learning.
-Wild Reading uses multisensory activities such as word building with the moveable alphabet, scavenger hunts, word sorts, sky writing, sand or salt tray writing and numerous other activities to engage the senses when learning new skills.
+Wild Reading uses multisensory activities such as word building with the moveable alphabet, scavenger hunts, word sorts, skywriting, sand or salt tray writing and numerous other activities to engage the senses when learning new skills.